itsnier23/homework/food-recipe/README.md

 # Challenges
 • Finding an Api that works easily for this project

-• Debugging the onClick Number buttons
+• Debugging the onClick letter buttons

 • Debugging Errors